 Uniforms - Refer to same section above.

 Uniform Distractions - Refer to same section above.

 Make-Up - Refer to same section above.

 Hair - Refer to same section above.

-Bows - Refer to same section above.

 Shoes

 All participants must wear soft-soled shoes on both feet while competing.
 Shoes must have a solid sole and cover the toe and heel.
 This is a safety rule and if a violation occurs, a 3 point deduction will be incurred.